Julian/lean-across-the-board/docs/api.rst

     (0,1) (0,2) (1,0) (1,1) (1,2) (2,0) (2,1) (2,2)

-.. definition:: playfield
+.. theorem:: playfield

     A ``playfield m n ι`` represents a ``matrix (m × n) option ι``, which is a model for a ``m × n`` shaped game board where not every square is occupied.

-.. definition:: playfield.has_mem
+.. theorem:: playfield.has_mem

     A piece, identified by an index, is on the board, if there is any position such that the index at that position is the one we’re inquiring